bcuthie/zephyr-blinkyleds/README.md

 - Compact: only a single source file (plus header)
 - Simple "set it, and forget it" LED control
 - Provides 9 standard LED cadences
-- Requires almost no application confiugration when using standard cadences
+- Requires almost no application configuration when using standard cadences
 - completely static memory usage
 - supports user defined cadences
 - LED cadences are synchronized